Abby Adler

 Stracciatella

-I take a lot of inspiration from my peers; other young artists whether it be fashion designers, photographers, set designers or anyone else for that matter.
-I love seeing other young people doing their thing and making a mark in the fashion industry, I also love being able to work with peers and fully trust their vision.
-In terms of what I would change, I guess I would just love to continue to see the fashion industry keep putting faith and trust and opportunity into a younger generation.
+My peers inspire me, all the other young artists I meet and collaborate with.
+In terms of what I would change, I would just love to continue to see the fashion industry keep putting faith and trust and opportunity into a younger generation